thepluginworks/tpw-core/docs/developer-guide.md

-## AJAX handlers — required security pattern

-When adding new AJAX endpoints in TPW Core or related plugins, follow this pattern consistently:

 - Verify nonce with `check_ajax_referer( 'your_action_nonce' )` at the top of the handler.
 For GET-only endpoints, use `check_ajax_referer( 'your_action_nonce', 'nonce' )` to read a named parameter.
 - Check permissions before doing anything: use `current_user_can( 'manage_options' )` or a module-specific gate (e.g., TPW_Member_Access flags).
 Fail fast if unauthorized.